How much do solar panels cost?

 One of the most common questions while on the search for solar information is about how much solar panels cost.
 We’re here to break it down for you.

-Ok, ok… you want to do your part to save the environment, but let’s be real, you’ve got mouths to feel and a life to live!
+Ok, ok… you want to do your part to save the environment, but let’s be real, you’ve got mouths to feed and a life to live!
 How often have you wondered or even asked a solar company, “How much does solar cost….,” and been left wondering why you can’t just get a straight answer?
 How can you know if you’re “interested in solar” if you can’t even get a ballpark cost on a system.
 So frustrating!

 While there are a lot of variables that go into that question, we really do want to help.
 We would love for everyone to go solar, but we also understand that for some people it just doesn’t work, and cost is always a part of the equation.
 Going solar is in some ways like buying a car.
 “How much are solar panels” is a lot like asking “how much is a car?”
 Naturally, we have to start with how fancy is the car you are looking for: do you want luxury or bang for your buck?
 Similarly, to answer how much gas will that car use, we first need to know how much/far do you plan to drive it?